FarronF/limerick-council-meetings/meetings/2018/07/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Annual Meeting of the Municipal District of Adare-Rathkeale - 26th June 2018.md

 The outgoing Cathaoirleach, Councillor O’Donoghue invited nominations for the Office

-of Cathaoirleach for the coming year.---
+of Cathaoirleach for the coming year.
+---
 2

 Proposed by Councillor Keary;